AljoschaMeyer/pavo-bootstrap/reference.md

 ### Opaques

 An opaque value is one whose internals are hidden.
 A consumer can operate on them via pre-provided functions.
 Each opaque value has an associated *type* (a symbol) so that opaques of different types can be distinguished.

-Note that the ordering on opaques "leaks" information about the inner values, so they are not "truly" opaque.
-If your use case requires absolutely 100% encapsulation, roll your own instead of using the built-in opaques.

 #### `(opaque)`